praveen-singh01/kids-story/postman/README.md

-# Kids Story Complete API - Postman Collection
+# Kids Story Complete API - Postman Collection (Bilingual Support)

-This directory contains comprehensive Postman collections and environments for testing the complete Kids Story API, including all endpoints for authentication, content management, user profiles, payment integration, and more.
+This directory contains comprehensive Postman collections and environments for testing the complete Kids Story API, including all endpoints for authentication, **bilingual content management**, user profiles, payment integration, and more.

+## 🌟 NEW: Bilingual Content Support

+The API now supports **English** and **Hindi** content with language-specific:
+- Titles and descriptions
+- Audio files
+- Images and thumbnails
+- Metadata and summaries

 ## 📁 Files Included